Sample Developmental Edit: Before And After Examples

 Arc repair

-Mara begins guarded and punitive, distrusts press and public boards.
+Mara starts guarded and strict, distrusts press and public boards.
 The smear and the botched burn force a new approach.
 She chooses collaboration over control at the midpoint.
 That choice costs pride and safety.
-The hearing demands courage in public, not a private outburst.
-Growth shows on the page through decisions, not a speech.
+The hearing demands public courage, not a private outburst.
+Growth shows on the page through decisions, not speeches.

 Measurable change